Primaire

 Recommendations for Independent Reading for 3rd, 4th, and 5th grade

 Most instruction at Prins Henrik School is in French.
-Teaching in the other languages is an important part of our school mission, and students in primaire have weekly lessons in both Danish and English as shown on the timetable below:
+Teaching in the other languages is an important part of our school mission, and students in primaire have weekly lessons in both Danish and English as shown on the timetable below.
+See card of the languages.

 The focus is on oral communication, where students start learning everyday expressions and basic communication.